What if I told you that there’s a way of growing your email list by the hundreds every month?

 To do this, find what has already worked (the top content on the publication) and simply do more of that.
 After all, there’s a reason those articles are popular.
 Let’s look at Sumo for an example.

-I found that the most popular content on the Sumo blog over the past six months has been:
+I found that the most popular content on the Sumo blog (that wasn't a giveaway) was:

 These guides are popular because they are step-by-step, they go deep on a particular topic, and they help the reader achieve a result.
 This resonates most with our audience.